 The range top and oven in your motor home are provided with a vent or range hood.
-The hood has a power vent fan.
 Always use the fan when using the oven or range top in order to ensure adequate ventilation.
-When cooking for long periods of time with a large number of people in the home, it may be desirable to open a window or a roof vent slightly to further increase ventilation level
+When cooking for long periods of time with a large number of people in the home, it may be desirable to open a window or a roof vent slightly to further increase ventilation level.